Before you start

 Open access makes your work freely available online for everyone, immediately upon publication, and does not require a journal subscription to read the article.
 Springer offers a variety of open access options for you to publish your research.

 No matter which option you choose, all open access publications are subject to high-quality peer review, editorial and production processes.
 You retain the copyright to your work and you can easily comply with the open access mandates of your institution or funding body, as all open access publications are published under a Creative Commons license.
+Read more about open access at Springer.

 Authors' rights at Springer